Receiving Callbacks

 pending | Action created, awaiting processing |

-staged | Agent processed, awaiting human review |
+staged | Agent paused on a tool call awaiting approval |

-rejected | Human rejected the staged response |
+rejected | Staged tool call was rejected |

 completed | Action fully completed |

-failed | Action processing failed |
+failed | Action processing or execution failed |

-expired | Action expired before processing |
+expired | Staged action expired before approval |

 AgentResponse Structure